 As a young single mother and university student, I struggled with social anxiety.
 I had always been shy and the pressures involved in juggling parenthood, financial obligations, and university were hard to manage.
 At times, the challenges in my life seemed to be suffocating my dreams.
 My dream to write was crumbling along with my mental health.
 Then one of my teachers put me in touch with a fantastic program called Project Chance.
 Project Chance was a low-cost housing project for single mothers who were also university students.
 Our building housed twenty-one mothers with their children.
 With my new support network, I persevered through my studies.

 With my renewed lust for life and alleviated financial pressures, I craved new experiences and put all of my spare change towards traveling.
 I explored the world, soaking up experiences in Europe, Australasia, West Africa and remote parts of Asia.
 Together with my young son (and later with my husband and two younger children), I lived, studied and worked in Canada, Norway, Australia and New Zealand.
 My lust for writing grew along with my stack of journals.

-Somewhere along the way I fell in love, learned to climb rock and ice, back-country ski and sea kayak, got married (to the awesome guy who I learned all those cool tricks with).
-During this time, I began to work for the United Nations Association of Norway, creating environmental education programs for children.
+Somewhere along the way I learned to climb rock and ice, back-country ski and sea kayak, and I did a Master of Arts in Education.
+I then worked for the United Nations Association of Norway, creating environmental education programs for children.
 My work involved project coordination, blogging, creating community activities, and writing stories and songs for kids.
 I also taught at the local university college and worked as a freelance editor.
-In 2012, I moved to a small town in British Columbia with my family, picked up mountain biking and skate skiing (together with the same awesome guy), and continued my work coordinating educational programs, producing educational material, blogging, teaching and editing.
+In 2012, I moved to a small town in British Columbia with my family, picked up mountain biking and skate skiing, and continued my work coordinating educational programs, producing educational material, blogging, teaching and editing.